vuestorefront/vue-storefront/packages/core/docs/commercetools/use-product.md

 - `error` - reactive object containing the error message, if `search` failed for any reason.

 ## Getters

-Because `product` property is a raw response, it's recommended to use `productGetters` for accessing any data from it.
-It includes following helper functions:

 - `getName` - returns product name.